We want to migrate all of the CSS we created into this plugin - the keyframe animations, the CSS variable definitions, the

 addBase function provided by the

 plugin API.
-Instead of pasting the CSS syntax, we'll use a tool called
+Instead of pasting the CSS syntax, we'll

 0:00 Let's start the migration of the CSS into this plugin.
 We want to migrate everything that we've created, so the keyframe animations, the CSS variable definitions, the stripes class, and the modifiers in the utilities layer.